leihenshang/http-little-toy/README.md

                  Use keep-alive for http protocol. --default=true.
         -d
                  Duration of request.The unit is seconds. --default=0.
-        -f
-                 specify the request definition file. --default="".
-        -gen
-                 generate the request definition file template to the current directory. --default=false.
         -h
                  show help tips. --default=false.
         -keepAlive